The Greatest Showman

 The inciting incident occurs at 12 minutes when Barnum loses his clerk job when the shipping company goes bankrupt.
 With two daughters and a wife to support, his ordinary path to respectability collapses..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Barnum makes the active choice to embrace the spectacle, opening "Barnum's Circus" with his troupe of human oddities.
+This reveals the protagonist's commitment to Barnum makes the active choice to embrace the spectacle, opening "Barnum's Circus" with his troupe of human oddities.
 He commits fully to showmanship over respectability., moving from reaction to action.

 The Collapse moment at 77 minutes (74% through) represents the emotional nadir.
 Here, Triple collapse: Jenny Lind publicly kisses Barnum (scandal), he realizes she was using him, the tour ends in financial ruin.
 Simultaneously, protesters burn down the circus.
 Philip rushes in to save Anne and is critically injured.
-Barnum loses everything - reputation, fortune, his circus family, and his actual family who leave him., demonstrates the protagonist at their lowest point.
+Barnum loses everything - reputation, fortune, his circus family, and his actual family who leave him., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 79% of the runtime.
 The circus troupe arrives at the bar and embraces Barnum despite his failures.
 Their acceptance - not high society's - gives him the breakthrough: "From now on, these eyes will not be blinded by the lights."
 He synthesizes his showman skills with authentic love for his found family., demonstrating the transformation achieved throughout the journey.